Rock Holdings Subsidiary In-House Realty Acquires ForSaleByOwner.com

 “In-House Realty sees natural synergies between the ForSaleByOwner.com platform and their existing business working hand-in-hand with its partner agent network,” the announcement said.

-With its more complete portfolio, In-House Realty now better complements the services of Rock Holdings’ sister company, Quicken Loans, which issues home mortgages.
+With its more complete portfolio, In-House Realty now better complements the services of its sister company Quicken Loans, which issues home mortgages.

 "We are in relentless pursuit of eliminating the complexities and stress that can sometimes accompany buying or selling a home," In-House Realty CEO Doug Seabolt said in the press release.